 CP161: Notice of Unpaid Balance and Request for Payment

-A CP161 notice indicates that a taxpayer underpaid for a particular tax period and owes a balance to the IRS.
+A CP161 notice indicates that a taxpayer underpaid their taxes and owes a balance to the IRS.
 Like a CP14, this notice and demand gives the taxpayer 21 or 10 days to pay their balance.
 If the balance is not paid by the deadline, then interest resumes accruing on their balance, and a statutory (silent) tax lien automatically arises against the taxpayer, allowing the IRS to take further action.
 If you have received a CP161 and anticipate difficulty in paying your balance, we at LifeBack Tax can provide assistance.

 CP501: Notice of Balance Due

 A CP501 notice indicates that a taxpayer owes a past due balance to the IRS, and demands payment within the next 21 or 10 days.
-This is the first of several escalating IRS notices, usually sent as a reminder if a taxpayer failed to reply to a CP14 or CP161 notice.
+This is the first of several escalating IRS notices sent after the initial Notice and Demand, usually sent as a reminder if a taxpayer failed to reply to a CP14 or CP161 notice.
 A CP501 also warns that if the taxpayer does not pay their balance in full or respond within the deadline, the IRS may file a public Notice of Federal Tax Lien (NFTL) on their assets.

 A NFTL publicly announces that the IRS has a claim to the taxpayer's assets.
 It can enter public records for up to 7 years, and hinders the taxpayer's ability to sell their property or to obtain loans.
 If you have received a CP501, we encourage you to contact us as soon as possible.